johnalison/obsidian-notes/Journal/24 September 2024 Tuesday.md

 	- Need to update pico output name...DONE
 - running 4b skims on **cmslpc316**... done
 - Trying to run on the skims...**3m31.086s**. !
 Doing SvB and top reco
-- With 3b data this is ....
+- With 3b data this is .... infinite!
+Fails to run!